Shaneq, Delijan

-Shaneq (شانق, also Romanized as Shānaq and Shāneq; also known as Shanegh and Shāniq) is a village in Hastijan Rural District, in the Central District of Delijan County, Markazi Province, Iran.
-At the 2006 census, its population was 91, in 28 families.
+Shaneq (شانق) (Note: Also romanized as Shānaq and Shāneq; also known as Shanegh and Shāniq) is a village in Hastijan Rural District of the Central District in Delijan County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 91 in 28 households.
+The following census in 2011 counted 125 people in 46 households.
+The 2016 census measured the population of the village as 97 people in 37 households.